 There are two common methods used during secondary treatment:

 - Activated Sludge Process: In this method, wastewater is mixed with oxygen in aeration tanks to stimulate the growth of bacteria that consume organic pollutants.
+The process often includes return activated sludge to maintain the bacterial population.
+The hydraulic retention time is carefully controlled to ensure optimal treatment efficiency.

 - Trickling Filter System: In this process, wastewater trickles over a bed of aggregate material (like gravel), where microorganisms attached to the surface of the aggregate break down the contaminants.